 Skill: Recognizing and Describing Repeating Patterns

 The repeating pattern is the simplest form of pattern.
-To recognize it, we must look for the core that repeats continuously (for example, AAB, AAB, AAB, ...).
-Students must learn to identify the beginning and end of the core in the pattern.
+To recognize it, we must look for the pattern core.
+It is created when the elements that make up the pattern repeat in the same order (for example, AAB, AAB, AAB, ...).
+Students must learn to identify the beginning and end of the pattern core.

-From Kindergarten through to the end of the Junior division, the patterns that students explore and create must be increasingly complex.
-The following are suggestions for increasing the complexity of repeating patterns:
+From Kindergarten through to the end of the junior grades, the patterns that students learn to explore and create should be increasingly complex.
+When teaching repeating patterns, it is important to consider the following guidelines:

-1. Change the structure of the pattern: Explore more complex patterns by adding more elements or more attributes.
+- Modify the structure of the pattern: Explore more complex patterns, adding more elements to the pattern or more attributes.
 Students will then face a cognitive challenge that will lead to new learning.

-2. Change the mode of representation: Present patterns with the same structure, but constructed in different modes of representation, and check whether students recognize that they have the same structure.
+- Change the representation: Present patterns with different representations of the same structure and check if the students recognize that they have the same structure.

-3. Explore patterns with a missing element: Examining the pattern to determine the missing element at the beginning, middle, or end of the pattern core increases understanding of relationships.
-Many such explorations help students understand the pattern as a whole that contains several cores, rather than as a sequence of changing elements without any relationship.
+- Explore patterns with a missing element in the pattern: Examining the pattern to determine what element is missing from the beginning, middle, or end of a pattern increases student understanding of relationships.
+Many activities like this help students understand that the pattern, as a whole, may contain several smaller repeating elements, rather than seeing it as a collection of changing elements with no relationship to each other.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, p.
-31-33.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Modélisation et algèbre, Fascicule 1, Régularités et relations, p.
+30-33.

 Skill: Recognizing and Describing Growing and Shrinking Patterns

-To recognize a growing pattern, we must look for the relationship between each term (recursive relationship), or the relationship between the position and the term (functional relationship).
-The number of elements that make up a term increases from one term to the next.
+To recognize a growing geometric pattern, we must look for the relationship between each figure (pattern rule), or the pattern between the term number and the term value (functional relationship).
+The number of elements that make up a figure increases from one term to the next.

-The study of relationships should first involve situations expressed using non-numerical patterns because these situations have a visual and kinesthetic dimension that makes the relationships they represent less abstract.
+A relationship can be represented by a pattern of concrete or semi-concrete figures or by using words.
+The study of relationships should first involve situations expressed using geometric representations because these representations have a visual and kinesthetic dimension that makes the relationships they represent feel less abstract.

-• The elements that make up each term in the pattern are ordered and show a consistent change.
+- The elements that make up each term in the pattern are structured to show a regularity.
 For example, from one term to the next in the above pattern, a sun is added at the end of each branch.

 Note: Colour can be used to highlight the pattern core.

-• The number and location of the elements that make up each term are predictable; for example, in the following, we can predict that the term in the 5th position will be composed of the pattern core, 3 suns placed in a V shape, and 4 more suns on each branch.
+- The number of elements that make up each figure and their positions are predictable.
+In the following, for example, it can be predicted that the shape in the 5th row will be composed of the basic pattern, three suns placed in a V-shape, and four more suns on each branch.
 It will thus be composed of 11 suns in all.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 42-43.

 Skill: Determining Linear Growing Patterns

-Linear growing patterns, like non-linear patterns, are arranged in an order and with a regularity that helps predict the location of the elements in the next term.
-However, linear growing patterns always increase in a constant way.
-Therefore, students can identify, examine, and use the constant rate that defines the linear pattern to distinguish it from other non-numerical patterns.
-In a coordinate system, a linear growing pattern is represented as a straight line.
+The arrangement of elements in geometric growing patterns can help with predicting the location of the elements in the next term.
+If the number of elements increase at a constant rate then it is a linear growing pattern.
+Therefore, students can identify, examine, and use the constant rate in other representations to distinguish a linear growing pattern from other types of patterns.
+In a coordinate system, a linear growing pattern appears as a straight line.

 Example: non-linear growing pattern